zama-ai/concrete/docs/core-features/workarounds.md

 ## Filter an array with comparison (>)

-This example filters an encrypted array with an encrypted condition, here a `greater than` with an encrypted value.
-It packs all values with a selection bit, resulting from the comparison that allow the unpacking of only the filtered values:
+This example filters an encrypted array with an encrypted condition, in this case a `greater than` comparison with an encrypted value.
+It packs all values with a selection bit that results from the comparison, allowing the unpacking of only the filtered values:

 ```python
 import numpy as np